-Udi Shani serves as the Executive Vice President International Sales and Technical Support.
+Udi Shani serves as our Executive Vice President International Sales and Technical Support.
 Mr. Shani joined Optibase in 1999 as regional sales manager.
-In 2001, he was appointed as AVP of European Sales, in 2002 relocated to North America where he founded and managed the Americas IPTV sales force and in 2005 Mr. Shani returned to Israel and was appointed Executive Vice President International Sales.
-Prior to Optibase, Mr. Shani served as Sales and marketing manager at Eden Telecom (pointer) and as Sales Manager at Muller Co.
+In 2001, he was appointed as AVP of European Sales, in 2002 he relocated to North America where he founded and managed the Americas IPTV sales force, and in 2005 Mr. Shani returned to Israel and was appointed Executive Vice President International Sales.
+Prior to joining Optibase, Mr. Shani served as sales and marketing manager at Eden Telecom (pointer) and as sales manager at Muller Co.
 Mr. Shani holds a B.A. in Business Administration from the Israeli College of Management and an MBA from Manchester University.

-Dana Tamir joined our board of directors in September 2000.
-Presently Ms. Tamir is serving as the co-manager of the Indian offshore operation for Comverse.
+Dana Tamir-Tavor joined our board of directors in September 2000.
+Presently Ms. Tamir is serving as the Chief of Staff of the VAS Group in Comverse after having served as the co-manager of the Indian offshore operation for Comverse.
 From January 1997 to May 2000, Ms. Tamir served as the Chief Executive Officer of Qronus, Inc., a company that was spun off by Mercury Interactive.
-Prior to that Ms. Tamir managed and executed large-scale Command Control & Communication real-time systems for the military industry in Israel and Europe.
+Prior to that Ms. Tamir managed and executed large-scale Command Control & Communication real-time systems for the Israeli Defense Forces and European armies.